agda/agda-language-server/BUILDING_WASM.md

 At this moment, you should terminate the process and run it again.
 This is a known issue ([ghc#26106](https://gitlab.haskell.org/ghc/ghc/-/issues/26106)).
 If this does *not* occur to you or you can fix it, please report to that issue.

-If everything works properly, it should build a `als.wasm`.
+If everything works properly, it should build a binary `als.wasm`.